ronaldgreeff/genderio/README.md

 |2| All images Cropped to a minimum|
 |3| Poor quality images removed|
 |4| All images cropped to only include anatomic features|

-The trained model and it's headers are stored in `prediction.models`.

 &nbsp;
 #### Additional